colugomusic/stupid/README.md

 * Only these methods deallocate memory (in the form of garbage collection of old versions of the object):
     - `stupid::object::~object()`
     - `stupid::write::update()`

+# The `stupid::ref` destructor will also deallocate, but only if the associated `stupid::object` was already destructed.

 ## Additional classes